 I see that your question is in the North Dakota section but your location is West Virginia.
 These states have different laws.
 However, if your case is located in North Dakota, it can be difficult to escape a default judgment.
 Although you are facing an uphill battle, it would be wise to contact an...Read more »

 I wanna file for divorce but I have a child involved...we have been married since 2009 but haven't lived like a married couple since he's been in and out of prison.
-But he found out I moved on and I'm pregnant with a new baby so now he's threatening me on taking my daughter n i wanted to see if...
+But he found out I moved on and I'm pregnant with a new baby so now he's threatening me on taking my daughter n i...
 Read more »

 Judge stated i was not unfit nor was it likely i would harm kids.
 I rescheduled an appt.
 Once which did not stand in violation of any order.
 I notified the guardian when she asked.
 She told opposing counsel who by letter requested a hearing . the letter included the date for rescheduled test...
 Read more »